Fur Debate: Circularity at the Center of Fur Production

-The fur industry is a perfect example of circular production and should be an inspiration for the fashion world.
-This is what participants in thefirst Sustainable Fur Forum (SFF) webinar said.
-During the online event, 4 different speakers, including two MEPs and a sustainable fashion campaigner, discussed why circularity is an integral part of and a priority for the fur sector.
+The fur industry is a good example of circular production and should be an inspiration for the fashion world.
+That was one of the conclusions from the participants in thefirst Sustainable Fur Forum (SFF) webinar on 29 September.
+During the online event, four different speakers, including two MEPs and a sustainable fashion campaigner, discussed why circularity is an integral part of, and a priority for the fur sector.

 The outburst of Covid-19 exposed the flaws in the fast fashion system.
 When the shops started to close, clothing began piling up in warehouses, demonstrating the unsustainability of the model.
 During the lockdown, we lost two seasons, 30 drops and 210 days of fashion, saidJohanne Stenstrup, author, entrepreneur and sustainable fashion campaigner.Consumers’ attitude towards theirdressing changed, as they had time to reconnect with their clothes.
 "The future of fashion should be about our relationship with our clothes, the craftsmanship,the materials, and the people behind the production," she added.

 MEP Juozas Olekas (S&D, Lithuania), Chair of the SFF, pointed out that "fast fashion based on ‘produce-consume-dispose’ has to be replaced by a slow fashion model with a longterm vision for people and the environment."